gradual-verification/infer-gv-data/disagreement.md

   null beforehand, but gradual doesn't update field lattice values.
 - _checked instanceof_: The code checks the variable beforehand using `instanceof`, which [prevents a null dereference][instanceof].
+- _complicated check_: The variable is safe, but for complicated control-flow reasons.
 - _initialized elsewhere_: The two fields aren't initialized in a constructor, but there is a specially marked `@Before` method that initializes them.